 It’s fair to say that the prize money on offer has gone up a wee bit since then.
-Ahead of the 2020 running, the race offered a total prize fund of £625,000, meaning that only the £1 million available for the Grand National at Aintree Racecourse was worth more.
-In 2021 it had dropped to £468,750, with the winning horse’s connections taking home £263,766 between them.
+Ahead of the 2022 running, the race offered a total prize fund of £615,000, meaning that only the £1 million available for the Grand National at Aintree Racecourse was worth more.
+In 2022 the winning horse’s connections taking home £351,688 between them.

 When the Champion Hurdle was run for the first time, the connections of the winning horse, Blaris, had £365 to share between them.
 That was back in 1927, with the prize money creeping up year on year since then.
-That is demonstrated by the fact that the money on offer for the 2021 renewal was £337,500, with first place getting £189,911 of that.
-The amount was actual down on two years before.
+That is demonstrated by the fact that the money on offer for the 2022 renewal was £442,665, with first place getting £253,215 of that.

-It’s likely that the decrease in the prize fund was due to world events at the time.
-The big race of the opening day of the Festival offered a total prize amount of £450,000 in 2019, with the winner getting £253,215.
-Whilst £365 was a decent amount of money back in 1927, but according to the Bank Of England’s inflation calculator it would have been worth about £23,000 in 2019.
+Whilst £365 was a decent amount of money back in 1927, but according to the Bank Of England’s inflation calculator it would have been worth about £24,500 in 2022.
 A fair increase, all things considered.

 Queen Mother Champion Chase